kkowol/CARLA-Datagen/README.md

 1. At least with many vehicles and pedestrians, CARLA seems to be CPU bottlenecked.
 Therefore it possible to run multiple recordings on multiple CARLA instances on the same GPU without significant slowdown.

+# Contributors
+This repository was developed together with Daniel Siemsen (https://github.com/dsiem) for projects at the University of Wuppertal.